nokia/vscode-ttcn3/README.md

 the language server

 If you do not open the right folders, very little will work.
 This is the most common issue that we see.
-If you have suggestions on how to improve this, we'd love to hear from you.
+You can improve this situation by creating a manifest file as described in the [documentation](https://nokia.github.io/ntt).
+If you have suggestions on how to improve this further, we'd love to hear from you.

 **Work in Progress**